 “God will redeem me from the realm of the dead; he will surely take me to himself.”

 All of these are Psalms written by the Son of Korah.
-They include some of the most beautifully written Psalms of trust in God, gratitude and humility in Scripture.
-Psalm 84, though, maybe the most poignant of all the Psalms they wrote.
+They include some of the most beautifully written expressions of trust in God, gratitude and humility in Scripture.
+Psalm 84, though, may be the most poignant of all the Psalms they wrote.
 Consider verse 10, in particular:

 Better is one day in your courts